 Dyrholaey lighthouse was an amazing find

 As we went up the hill at a snail’s pace more than once on this epic journey did Bec and I look at each other and say what the hell are we doing, well I may have said it and Bec gave me that ‘I told you so look’.
 At this point, we had no choice but to keep going as there was no were to turn around and head back.
-But as we finally reached the summit we pulled up in Dyrhólaey lighthouse car park looking west and we were afforded one of the best views I have ever seen along the coast of Iceland.
+But as we finally reached the summit we pulled up in Dyrhólaey Lighthouse car park looking west and we were afforded one of the best views I have ever seen along the coast of Iceland.
+This place was going to be great for taking some amazing Iceland photos

 Breathtaking views are afforded in all directions.
 Gazing to the north you will see the big glacier Mýrdalsjökull, while to the east there is Reynisdrangar.
 Reynisdranger features the amazing black lava formations that rise out of the Atlantic ocean.
 It was a total WOW moment.
 On a good day, you can see all the way to Selfoss.
 Black sand and setting sunlight made this look magical.
 On the peninsula to the left sat Dyrholaey lighthouse.